Tag Archives: Karen’s Kitchen

 2 tsp. vanilla

 Heat oven to 300 degrees.
-Prepare Chocolate Crumb Crust (below); set aside.
-In heavy saucepan, over very low heat, melt chocolate chips, stirring constantly.
+Prepare Chocolate Crumb Crust; set aside.
+In heavy saucepan, over very low heat, melt chips, stirring constantly.
 In large mixer bowl, beat cheese until fluffy.
 Gradually beat in sweetened condensed milk until smooth.
 Add melted chocolate chips and remaining ingredients; mix well.
 Pour into prepared pan.
 Bake 1 hour and 5 minutes or until center is set.
 Cool; chill.
 Refrigerate leftovers.

 CHOCOLATE CRUMB CRUST